ilam1/Djaghrouri/README.md

 ### Inheritance
 The game will incorporate inheritance by having a superclass of game that would branch out to different subjects, for example, math would be one branch and science would be another.
-* Abstract superclass Game would have non-abstract methods to calculate points, overwritten toString to display the questions, sort methods to rank people (explained below).
-We will also have a method for comparing the user input to the correct answer.
+* Abstract superclass Game would have non-abstract methods to calculate points, overwritten toString to display the questions, sort methods to rank people (explained below), and a method to compare user input to the correct answer.
-* Math, for example, would be a subclass to abstract superclass Game.

 ### Iteration
-For every single time the user chooses and answers a question, the board will be re-displayed but with that question already answered.
-While the board still has at least one question still not chosen, the game will still be displayed until all questions have been answered.
-Once board has no more questions remaining, it will go into All or Nothing! or Bet!
+Every time the user chooses and answers a question, the board will be re-displayed but with that question already answered.
+The game will still be displayed until all questions have been answered.
+After, it will go into All or Nothing! or Bet!

 ### Sort
-Following each round , the scoreboard will be printed, in which each player’s names will be listed in order based on their scores.
-This will be done through the use of early exit bubble sort, because the points following each round should be marginally close to the previous round’s points.
+Following each round, the scoreboard will be printed, in which each player’s names will be listed in order based on their scores.
+This will be done through the use of early exit bubble sort.